Sabbath: Subbotnik

 The subbotnik is a weekly day of volunteer work on Saturday in Russia, other (former) Soviet republics, the Eastern Bloc, and the German Democratic Republic, sporadically observed since 1919.
 The voskresnik is a related volunteer workday on Sunday.
 They focus on community service work; "Lenin's Subbotnik" was also observed annually around his birthday.

 Sabbatical

-From the biblical sabbatical year came the modern concept of a sabbatical, a prolonged, often one-year, hiatus in the career of an individual (not usually tied to a seven-year period).
-Such a period is often taken in order to fulfill some goal such as writing a book or traveling extensively for research.
-Some universities and other institutional employers of scientists, physicians, or academics offer paid sabbatical as an employee benefit, called "sabbatical leave"; some companies offer unpaid sabbatical for people wanting to take career breaks.
+From the biblical sabbatical year came the modern concept of a sabbatical, a prolonged, often one-year hiatus in an individual's career (not usually tied to a seven-year period).
+Such a period is often taken to achieve a goal, such as writing a book or traveling extensively for research.
+Some universities and other institutional employers of scientists, physicians, or academics offer paid sabbatical as an employee benefit, called "sabbatical leave"; some companies offer an unpaid sabbatical for people wanting to take career breaks.